stasadeus/yandex_practicum_data_science_eng/apartments_sale_ads_research/README.md

 - The number of photos of the apartment in the ad
 - Price at the time of removal from publication
-- Total area of ​​the apartment in square meters (m²)
+- Total area of the apartment in square meters (m²)
 - Publication date
 - Number of rooms
 - Ceiling height (m)